open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Set the currently active span to the implicit context.
 This is equivalent to getting the implicit context, then inserting the `Span` to the context.

-All the above functionalities operate solely on the context API, and they MAY be exposed as static methods on the trace module, as static methods on a class inside the trace module (it MAY be named `TracingContextUtilities`), or on the [`Tracer`](#tracer) class.
+All the above functionalities operate solely on the context API, and they MAY be exposed as either static methods on the trace module, or as static methods on a class inside the trace module.
 This functionality SHOULD be fully implemented in the API when possible.

 ## Tracer